mosbth/lydia/README.md

 License
 -------

-Lydia is licenses according to MIT-license.
+Lydia is licensed according to MIT-license.
 Any included external modules are subject to their own licensing.